gmetrixr/docs/gmetri-docs/docs/06_faqs/03_deployment.md

 ## How can I send someone directly to a particular scene when they click the experience link?

-The way to go directly to a scene is the add the scene_id at the end of the deployment URL like this:
+The way to go directly to a scene is to add the scene_id at the end of the deployment URL like this:

 _`https://view.gmetri.com/v5/gmetri/demo_deployment`_**?scene_id=1639550027086**